Hit enter to search or ESC to close

 The report suggested that in Wellington, for example, only another 10cm of sea level rise (expected by 2040) could dramatically raise the probability, taking it from a one-in-100-year to a one-in-20-year event.
 The report found around 540 exposed homes in Auckland could reach the one-in-20-year threshold with just 15cm of sea level rise.

-International experience and indications from New Zealand's insurance industry suggest companies start pulling out of insuring properties when disasters such as floods become one-in-50-year events.
+International experience and indications from New Zealand's insurance industry suggest companies start pulling out of insuring properties when natural disasters such as floods become one-in-50-year events.

 ICNZ Chief Executive, Tim Grafton, says that while insurers are there to help customers in the wake of sudden events, rising sea levels are a long-term consequence of climate change and therefore cannot be insured against.